 Don't listen to music.3 of 7

 Yes, riding for hours on end can become extremely boring.
 However, listening to music makes you less aware of what's happening around you.
-Car horns, sirens and even the road-raged driver are things you should always be aware of in order to stay safe on the road.
+Car horns, sirens and even the road-raged driver are things you should always be aware of to stay safe on the road.

 Obey all traffic laws, even when you think no one is around.4 of 7